Make a difference in the lives of young children

 *Documentation is required to determine eligibility.

-Please note that acceptance to SFA does not secure admission into the Lumberjack Link-Ed program.
+Note that acceptance to SFA does not secure admission into the Lumberjack Link-Ed program.
 You will need to submit a separate application for the program.
 Information about this application process will be sent to you once you have been accepted to SFA.

 For additional information, email ELEM.UG@sfasu.

-Learn more about programs available to students pursuing a BS in interdisciplinary studies with a concentration in EC-6 education.
+Learn more about online programs available to students pursuing a BS in interdisciplinary studies with a concentration in EC-6 education.